 The study of strong interaction effects in low-dimensional systems remains one of the most active fields of research in condensed matter physics.
 The extended Hubbard Hamiltonian (EHH) has been widely explored as a model of correlation effects in tight-binding systems and, more specifically, for the competition between different types of ground state order: charge density wave, antiferromagnetism, and, in the case of attractive interactions, superconductivity.
-In one dimension, it has also been used to understand the behavior of materials including conducting polymers and organic superconductors.
+In one dimension, it has also been used to understand the behavior of materials including conducting polymers1 and organic superconductors2.

-The ground state phase diagram of the one-dimensional EHH was first obtained within a weak coupling renormalization group (RG) calculation.
-For repulsive on-site interactions U which are sufficiently large compared to the intersite repulsion V, specifically, for U > 2V, the ground state is a spin density wave (SDW) phase, with power law decay of spin correlations.
-For 2V > U, the ground state has charge density wave (CDW) order.
-These charge correlations exhibit true long range order, that is, they go asymptotically to a nonzero value at large separations, since the associated broken symmetry is discrete.
+The ground state phase diagram of the one-dimensional EHH was first obtained within a weak coupling renormalization group (RG) calculation^{3,4}.
+For repulsive on-site interactions U which are sufficiently large compared to the intersite repulsion V, specifically, for U>2V, the ground state is a spin density wave (SDW) phase, with power law decay of spin correlations.
+For 2V>U, the ground state has charge density wave (CDW) order.
+These charge correlations exhibit true long range order, that is, they go asymptotically to a non-zero value at large separations, since the associated broken symmetry is discrete.
 Finally, for attractive intersite interactions, singlet and triplet superconducting phases exist at T=0, again with power law decays of the associated correlation functions.

-Subsequent to the RG work, the question of the order of the transitions between these different phases was studied, with a prediction that for repulsive U and V second-order SDW-CDW transitions at weak coupling were separated by a tricritical point from first-order transitions at strong coupling.5-8 Up to several years ago, estimates of the location of the tricritical point varied from $U_t=1.5t$ to $U_t=5t$ (with $V_t \approx U_t/2$ .)
-More recently, this picture has been further modified by the suggestion that a narrow region exhibiting "bond ordered wave" (BOW) correlations separates the SDW and CDW regions at weak coupling.9-15
+Subsequent to the RG work, the question of the order of the transitions between these different phases was studied, with a prediction that for repulsive U and V second order SDW-CDW transitions at weak coupling were separated by a tricritical point from first order transitions at strong coupling^{5,6,7,8}.
+Up to several years ago, estimates of the location of the tricritical point varied from $U_t = 1.5t$ to $U_t = 5t$ (with $V_t \approx U_t/2$.)
+More recently, this picture has been further modified by the suggestion that a narrow region exhibiting 'bond ordered wave' (BOW) correlations separates the SDW and CDW regions at weak coupling^{9,10,11}.
+The precise topology of the BOW region is still under debate.

-The competition of CDW and SDW order in the onedimensional EHH is further modified if the electrons couple to lattice degrees of freedom.
+The competition of CDW and SDW order in the one-dimensional EHH is further modified if the electrons couple to lattice degrees of freedom.
 In the case where these are static, most investigations have addressed the case when there is only on-site repulsion U, that is, V=0.
-In this "ionic Hubbard model" the frozen distortions have an alternating pattern down the chain, and an additional issue is the possibility that the band insulator at U=0 and half filling is first driven metallic before becoming a SDW Mott insulator.
-If the coupling of the electrons to the lattice is in the form of dynamically varying phonon degrees of freedom, one has the Hubbard-Holstein or Su-Schrieffer-Heeger Hamiltonian.
+In this 'ionic Hubbard model' the frozen distortions have an alternating pattern down the chain12, and an additional issue is the possibility that the band insulator at U=0 and half-filling is first driven metallic before becoming a SDW Mott insulator^{13,14}.
+If the coupling of the electrons to the lattice is in the form of dynamically varying phonon degrees of freedom, one has the 'Hubbard-Holstein' or 'Su-Schrieffer-Heeger' Hamiltonians.

-The interplay between band-insulating behavior and electron-electron interaction effects such as those studied in this paper has recently been explored in a number of contexts.
-Dynamical mean field theory studies of binary alloy band insulators described by a bimodal distribution of randomly located one-body potentials have observed several novel effects, including Mott insulating behavior away from half filling and band-insulator to metal transitions driven by increasing on-site repulsion.
-Analogous studies of interacting bosons in "superlattice" potentials in which the site energies are modulated have also been used22-26 to describe experiments on ultracold optically trapped (bosonic) atoms.27-30
+The interplay between band insulating behavior and electron-electron interaction effects such as those studied in this paper has recently been explored in a number of contexts.
+Dynamical mean field theory studies of binary alloy band insulators described by a bimodal distribution of randomly located one body potentials have observed several novel effects including Mott insulating behavior away from half filling ^{15,16} and band-insulator to metal transitions driven by increasing on-site repulsion 17.
+Analogous studies of interacting bosons in 'superlattice' potentials in which the site energies are modulated have also been used ^{18,19,20,21,22} to describe experiments on ultra-cold optically trapped (bosonic) atoms ^{23,24,25,26}.